Frequently Asked Questions

 For day charters please bring a lunch and any snacks you would like.
-There is an oven, stovetop and BBQ on board if you need to heat anything up.
-(We are working on adding an option for catered lunches by a local café.)
-On overnight charters food can be provided for an additional cost.
+There is a stovetop and BBQ on board if you need to heat anything up.
+For catered lunch options visit muchogustocatering.com

 Yes!
 Crabbing can be excellent in the area.
 On day charters we will set the traps and send you home with any crabs we catch, and on overnight charters we can enjoy them fresh and the end of our day and send you home with however many you can retrain yourself from eating right away.

 While on your trip, depending on your preferences, we will mainly target salmon, halibut, rock cod and lingcod.
 Though limits are often filled when that is the goal, we encourage people to think about how much fish they can actually eat in a year, instead of trying to “limit out” and having fish go bad in the freezer before it can be eaten.

 With the five species of Pacific salmon, there is a daily limit of 4 and a take-home, or possession limit, of 8 per person.
 Included in those limits are 2 chinook salmon per day and a possession limit of four.

 There are generous limits for bottom fish that can be found here href=”http://www.pac.dfo-mpo.gc.ca/fm-gp/rec/species-especes/fintable-tableaupoisson-eng.htm.
 Halibut is expected to open this spring with the same limits we had last year of 1 per day and 2 in possession, only one of which may be over 83 cm.